nabil-hassan/github-actions-sandbox-v2/README.md

 This readme acts as a guide to the key areas of the repository.

-NB please see the [Forumlas](./0-formulas) sections for examples of how to address common requirements.
+NB please see the [Forumlas](./0-formulas) sections for examples of how to address many common requirements.

 <h1>Table of contents</h1>